ComposableFi/composable/code/xcvm/cosmwasm/contracts/order/README.md

 ## Implementation

-Current implementation is for 1 solution for one user, 1 to 1 asset, with explicit approval for CFMM route.
+Current implementation is for 1 solution for one user, 1 to 1 asset, permissioned solvers without collateral.

 ### Bribing